cimentadaj/ml_socsci/05_unsupervised.md

 <details>
   <summary><strong>> Answer </strong></summary>

-  * Some of these clusters don't seem to captury substantial differences.
+  * Some of these clusters don't seem to capture substantial differences.
 However, the top-left group of countries seems to cluster continually with different centroids.
   * This cluster is continually composed of countries such as France, Spain, Egypt, Argentina, etc...
   * Do we have reasons to believe that they are very similar in `quality_of_education` and `alumno_employment`?